-This guide will briefly explain the most compelling reasons to buy gold.
-Then we will walk through how to buy gold, examining the pros and cons of each option to arrive at the best ways to buy gold.
+This guide will briefly explain the most compelling reasons to buy gold in 2022.
+Then we will walk through how to buy gold, examining the pros and cons of each option to arrive at the best ways to buy gold now.

 Gold coins and gold bars.

 Here are the main reasons why people invest in and buy gold: